Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/index.md

 The default runtime group is the foundational group in Konnect.
 Every organization starts with one default group.

-This group can be renamed, but it can't be deleted, and its status as the default group can't be changed.
+This group can't be renamed or deleted, and its status as the default group can't be changed.

 ### Application registration in the Dev Portal